joelericswanson/P5js-Data-Visualization-Demo/README.md

 There are also good tools inside standard software, like Microsoft Excel.

-## Different Kinds of data
+## How do you make a data visualization?

-But assuming you start a data visualization with data, look at the data.
+**Start with data!** Look at the data.
 What do you have?
 What do you not have?
 Is there other data that might be interesting to combine?
 What story are you trying to tell about this data (in a completely ethical and objective way of course)?

 Start sketching!

+## Different Kinds of data

 Data usually comes formatted as some kind of text: .txt file, .csv, .json, etc.